radiantearth/stac-api-spec/README.md

 ## About

 The SpatioTemporal Asset Catalog (STAC) family of specifications aim to standardize the way geospatial asset metadata is structured and queried.
-A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.
+A 'spatiotemporal asset' is any file that represents information about the Earth captured in a certain space and time.
 The core STAC specifications live in the GitHub repository [radiantearth/stac-spec](https://github.com/radiantearth/stac-spec).

-A STAC API is the dynamic version of a SpatioTemporal Asset Catalog.
-It returns a STAC [Catalog](stac-spec/catalog-spec/catalog-spec.md), [Collection](stac-spec/collection-spec/collection-spec.md), [Item](stac-spec/item-spec/item-spec.md), or a STAC API [ItemCollection](fragments/itemcollection/README.md), depending on the endpoint.
+A STAC API is a dynamic version of a SpatioTemporal Asset Catalog.
+This repository defines the four STAC API foundation specifications -- [STAC API - Core](core/), [STAC API - Collections](collections/), [STAC API - Features](ogcapi-features/), and [STAC API - Item Search](item-search/) -- which can be composed with [Extensions](extensions.md) to define a specific STAC API implementation.

+A STAC API can be used to retrieve STAC [Catalog](stac-spec/catalog-spec/catalog-spec.md), [Collection](stac-spec/collection-spec/collection-spec.md), [Item](stac-spec/item-spec/item-spec.md), or STAC API [ItemCollection](fragments/itemcollection/README.md) objects from various endpoints.
 Catalog and Collection objects are JSON, while Item and ItemCollection objects are GeoJSON-compliant entities with foreign members.
 Typically, a Feature is used when returning a single Item object, and FeatureCollection when multiple Item objects (rather than a
 JSON array of Item entities).

 The API can be implemented in compliance with the *[OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html)* standard
 (OAFeat is a shorthand).
-In this case STAC API can be thought of as a specialized Features API

-to search STAC catalogs, where the features returned are STAC [Item](stac-spec/item-spec/item-spec.md) objects, that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.
+In this case STAC API can be thought of as a specialized Features API to search STAC catalogs, where the features returned are STAC [Item](stac-spec/item-spec/item-spec.md) objects, that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.